 As a result of these settlements and conversions, the Company recorded $567,000 of additional expense for debt conversion inducement representing the value of the shares issued at market and the $12.20 per share conversion price on the date of issuance.

-As a result of the settlements and resolution of litigation, the Company recorded a gain of $760,000 for Fiscal 2020.
+The Company had previously recorded $1,800,000 of accrued interest and penalties as of August 31, 2019.
+As a result of the settlements and resolution of litigation, the Company recorded a gain of $760,000 for the year ended August 31, 2020.

 March 2020 Warrant and Note Exchanges and Note Conversions